~ Creating an old-fashioned neighborhood in a new way ~

 Who lives at Oak Creek Commons?

-Currently there are about 58 adults and 11 children who live at Oak Creek Commons.
-Our residents currently range in age from 12 months to 88 years old.
+Currently there are about 58 adults and 15 children who live at Oak Creek Commons.
+Our residents currently range in age from a new born to 88 years old.

 How many children live at Oak Creek Commons?

-Currently there are eleven children who live in the community.
-They range in age from 11 months to high school age.
+Currently there are fifteen children who live in the community.
+They range in age from newly born to middle school age.
 The total number of children changes over time as they grow up and as new families move in.

 Is this a commune?